vilda/le/test/README.md

 	Testcase 'Default formatter for HTTP PUT is plain'

-Each scenario clears configuration files, but leaves others untouched.
-Test cases does not modify the environment.
+Each scenario clears configuration files, but leaves other files untouched.
+Test cases do not modify the environment.

-Expected output is specified as bash comment `#` followed by `e` for standard error or `o` for standard output.
+Expected output is specified as a bash comment `#` followed by `e` for standard error or `o` for standard output.
 ISO dates must be replaced with `ISODATETIME` keyword.
 Since home directory is generated, replace any occurrence with `$TMP`.

 Common (useful) variables and functions: